 HCG in urineBeta-HCG - urine; Human chorionic gonadotropin - urine; Pregnancy test - hCG in urine

-This type of human chorionic gonadotropin (HCG) test measures the specific level of HCG in the urine.
+This type of human chorionic gonadotropin (HCG or hCG) test checks if there is a hormone called human chorionic gonadotropin in your urine.
 HCG is a hormone produced in the body during pregnancy.

 Other HCG tests include: